Joe’s Blog: What a rain + late summer heat burst (MON-8/14)

 Discussion:

 That was a wet day yesterday.
 Every so often there were breaks in the rain, especially in the middle of the afternoon but overall with the downpours happening and a juiced atmosphere…it got very wet.
-We haven’t seen a rain like that in a while and I think many were happy about it except for the weekend tiing.
+We haven’t seen a rain like that in a while, and I think many were happy about it except for the weekend timing.

 Here are some weekend totals via COCORaHS.